issacholguin/issac-holguin-prehab-takehome/README.md

 improvements:

+setup assumes we want an access + refresh token pair (vs doing some verification of the user/email) but since we only have one field username, it was safe to assume we'd be logged in.

 in a real world setting i would opt to dynamically load secrets from a vault like AWS Secrets Manager , but for now we are just using environment variables..

 i would also add a lot more tests, ideally integration tests for the auth and user

+constants around the messages we send to the client

 ---